 None of this was a secret.
 He was a staple at conventions.
 Everyone knew he did it.
 Men, women, women who’d been groped and accepted it, women who’d been groped and didn’t like it.
 Everyone knew.
 The behavior was there, no question, and it was normally unacceptable even for the standards of its time.

-So now, finally, twenty-eight years later, Asimov’s reputation is finally crashing.
+So now, finally, twenty-eight years after his death, Asimov’s reputation is finally crashing.

 I dunno.
 Does it say something that it took twenty-eight years?
 Does the sheer length of time invalidate the complaints against him?
 Is he a victim of changing mores?
 Beats me.